timvandermeij/mobile-radio-tomography/README.md

 [![Build status](https://travis-ci.org/timvandermeij/mobile-radio-tomography.svg)](https://travis-ci.org/timvandermeij/mobile-radio-tomography)

 The mobile radio tomography framework provides tools for performing mobile radio tomographic imaging using XBee chips mounted on unmanned vehicles such as rover cars or drones.
-This framework is the result of research projects and master theses by Tim van der Meij (@timvandermeij) and Leon Helwerda (@lhelwerd) in collaboration with Leiden University and CWI Amsterdam, both located in the Netherlands.
+This framework is the result of research projects and master theses by Tim van der Meij ([@timvandermeij](https://github.com/timvandermeij)) and Leon Helwerda ([@lhelwerd](https://github.com/lhelwerd)).
+The research is performed in collaboration with Leiden University and CWI Amsterdam, both located in the Netherlands.

 Prerequisites
 =============

-In order to use the framework you must have the following software installed on your system.
+In order to use the framework, you must have the following software installed on your system.
 The framework has been developed for Linux, but can be made to work on Windows or any other operating system since all prerequisites are also available for those systems, perhaps with slightly different installation procedures.